Jonniebarnsley/hpc/bisicles/README.md

 ## Build BISICLES

-There are a couple of things to compile in BISICLES.
+There are a few things to compile in BISICLES.
 The first is the main executable.

 ```bash
 > cd $BISICLES_HOME/master/code/exec2D